 The term “exposure” refers to contact with contaminants in the air, water, or food that may occur through inhalation, ingestion, or dermal absorption.
 In our case, it refers to water resources that contain contaminants from activities on the land surface, such as releases or spills from stored industrial wastes, and historical firefighting activities.

-There is strong medical research showing that the toxic chemicals in the water at dozen U.S. military installations can lead to health risks including obesity, reproductive problems, and cancers.
+There is strong medical research showing that the toxic chemicals in the water at dozens of U.S. military installations can lead to health risks including obesity, reproductive problems, and cancers.
 Prolonged exposure to benzene, toluene, xylene, and styrene, chemicals that are present on military bases, may influence the development or progression of prostate cancer.

 For veterans suffering from diseases not entitled to a rebuttable presumption of service connection, such as prostate cancer, clear argument and evidence will be required to win a VA disability compensation claim.